- Columbia pushes the connection between data and journalism.

 Choose Your Path

 M.S. students learn to report, shoot and edit stories from Professors Ann Cooper, June Cross, Betsy West, Bill Wheatley, and other award-winning network and documentary producers on our faculty.
+M.A. students may also specialize in broadcast journalism.

 We have a floor dedicated to broadcast studios with state-of-the-art equipment.
 Whether you want to work in front of the camera or behind the scenes, our faculty will teach you the production skills and the standards of great audio-visual reporting.
 You will learn to shoot and edit audio and video, and how to write for broadcast on deadline.

 The third-semester master's project for M.S. documentary students is designed to train students to be independent film producers and directors.
 You'll receive one-on-one coaching from a faculty adviser and additional training in visual storytelling, camera work and editing.
-You will also learn the business side of documentary production—negotiations, rights and clearances, and how to develop a winning production trailer.
+You will also learn the business side of documentary production — negotiations, rights and clearances, and how to develop a winning production trailer.
 The resulting film is expected to be of broadcast quality with your final task to ensure placement at a film festival or on television.

 Columbia Journalism is at the forefront of innovation, pushing the connection between data and journalism.
 We offer: